-Cycling Gloves Cycling gloves help you maintain proper grip on the bars when things get hot and sweaty, they protect your skin in the case of an accidental dismount and can help alleviate soreness and numbness in your hands.
-The Ulnar Nerve Through the palm of your hand runs a nerve called the ulnar nerve (yellow).
+Cycling Gloves Cycling gloves help you maintain proper grip on the bars when things get hot and sweaty.
+They protect your skin in the case of an accidental dismount and can help alleviate soreness and numbness in your hands.
+The ulnar nerve Through the palm of your hand runs a nerve called the ulnar nerve (yellow).
 It's the nerve responsible for the shock you feel when you hit your funny bone.
 It's also responsible for sensation in your pinkie, ring finger or other parts of your hand and any subsequent discomfort when riding.
 By holding the handlebar, pressure is placed on the ulnar nerve and can create numbness or pain.
-Many gloves include padding on the palm to disperse the force being applied to the Ulnar nerve.
+Many gloves include padding on the palm to disperse the force being applied to the ulnar nerve.
 The pad acts as a little bridge over the nerve eliminating hand discomfort and allowing you endless miles of comfortable riding.

-Finding the Perfect Pair of Cycling Gloves When trying on cycling gloves focus on the webbing between your pointer finger and thumb.
+Finding the perfect pair of cycling gloves When trying on cycling gloves focus on the webbing between your pointer finger and thumb.
 The webbing will give you a great indication of fit when holding a handlebar.
-If the glove is snug enough to avoid scrunching up and chaffing then it's a good fit.
-However, if the glove is too tight through the webbing then holding the bar will only intensify that pressure.
+If the glove is snug enough to avoid scrunching up and chaffing, then it's a good fit.
+However, if the glove is too tight through the webbing, then holding the bar will only, intensify that pressure.
 Cycling gloves come in two major categories; full finger and half finger.
 Both types offer the same sizing and padding options.
 For road and path riding half finger gloves work great.
 They allow for good feel on the controls and manage sweat well.
-If you are riding off road, a full finger glove offers better protection in case of an accidental dismount.
+If you are riding off-road, a full finger glove offers better protection in case of an accidental dismount.
+Return to CONTENTS

+Tips From

-The Right Seat Finding the right seat that allows you to spend more time in the saddle can be easy with the following tips!
-Bigger isn't Always Better A bigger saddle is not always more comfortable.
-A saddle's shape determines how comfortable a saddle will be.
+The Right Seat

+Finding the right seat that allows you to spend more time in the saddle can be easy with the following tips!

+Bigger isn't always better

+A bigger saddle is not always more comfortable.
+A saddle's shape determines how comfortable it will be.
 The ideal saddles shape will also determine where the pelvis contacts the saddle.
 Typically, riders sit on either their sit bones (Ischial Tuberosity) or pubic arch.

-Pubic Arch Ischial Tuberosity

-Sit Bones (Ischial Tuberosity)

-Your sit bones are the pointy ends on the bottom of your pelvis.
+Sit bones (Ischial Tuberosity) Your sit bones are the pointy ends on the bottom of your pelvis.
 They rest on top of your gluteal muscles while riding.
 If you have an upright seating position, your pelvis is positioned so that your weight is placed on those sit bones.
-For a sit bone rider a saddle with a flat profile typically ends up being the most comfortable.
+For a sit bone rider, a saddle with a flat profile typically Ischial Tuberosity ends up being the most comfortable.

-Pubic Arch
+Pubic arch

 Riders who lean forward toward the bars, rotate their hips forward and usually rest on their pubic arch.
-For these riders a saddle that is curved from right to left offers a comfortable perch on which to sit.
+For these riders, a saddle that is curved from right to left offers a comfortable perch on which to sit.

-How do You Tell the Difference?
+How do you tell the difference?